carmenpmoreno/react-movies-finder/README.md

     - yarn build

 # Latest updates
-- Mock users.json and feedback message on login page if user not exist
+- Mock users.json and feedback message on login page if user does not exist